Take the classic birthday cake up a few notches with this easy and delicious Chocolate Chip Cake with Whipped Chocolate Buttercream!

 - In a large bowl, combine sifted powdered sugar and cocoa powder.
 Whisk to combine and set aside.

 - Using a stand mixer, beat butter until smooth.
 Reduce speed and slowly add powdered sugar & cocoa mixture one cup at a time.
 Add 2-4 Tbsp of cream until desired consistency is reached (I used all 4).
 Mix on medium until smooth (3 mins).

-- Add melted chocolate and mix until well combined and smooth.
+- Add vanilla and melted chocolate and mix until well combined and smooth.

 - Place one layer of cake on a cake stand or serving plate.
 Top with approximately 2/3 cup of buttercream.
 Repeat with remaining layers and crumb coat the cake.
 Chill for 20mins.

 - Frost the cake.
 Scallop the sides using a flat spatula and do a decorative swirl on top if desired.
 Top with sprinkles and rosettes.

 The recipe for the frosting doesn’t say where to add the vanilla.

 Hi Jaclyn!
 Thanks for letting me know.
 I just updated it.